apollographql/specs-core/core.spec.md

 The broad intention behind core schemas is to provide a *single document* which provides all the necessary configuration of a *data core*—some program which serves the schema to GraphQL clients, primarily by following directives in order to determine how to resolve queries made against that schema.

-## Parts of a Core Schema
+# Parts of a Core Schema

 When talking about a core schema, we can broadly break it into two pieces:
-- an **API** consisting of exported schema elements (objects, interfaces, enums, directives, etc.) which **should** be served to clients, and
+- an **API** consisting of exported schema elements (objects, interfaces, enums, directives, etc.) which SHOULD be served to clients, and
 - **machinery** containing document metadata.
 This typically consists of directives and associated input types (such as enums and input objects), but may include any schema element.
-Machinery **must not** be served to clients.
-Specifically, machinery **must not** be included in introspection responses or used to validate or execute queries.
+Machinery MUST NOT be served to clients.
+Specifically, machinery MUST NOT be included in introspection responses or used to validate or execute queries.

 This reflects how core schemas are used: a core schema contains a GraphQL interface (the *API*) along with metadata about how to implement that interface (the *machinery*).
 Exposing the machinery to clients is unnecessary, and may in some cases constitute a security issue (for example, the machinery for a public-facing graph router will likely reference internal services, possibly exposing network internals which should not be visible to the general public).